michellelclement/meatblog/README.md

 ## Deployment

 ### Deploying Website To Heroku
+By deploying Meatblog to Heroku, I was able to run my Python app and view a live version of the website which updated with each push I made.
+This link is also shareable to other users to be able to test the site.

 1. In the terminal, I created a requirements.txt and Procfile using the following commands:
     1. pip3 freeze –local > requirements.txt
     1. echo web: python app.py > Procfile (be sure to create this file with a capital P)